Fourier-Mukai and autoduality for compactified Jacobians. I: Universal fine compactified Jacobians

-The aim of this subsection is to describe and study the semiuniversal deformation spaces for the deformation functors $\Def_X$ and $\Def_{(X,I)}$.
+Let $\Def_X$ be the deformation functor of $X$.
 According to \cite[Cor.
 2.4.2]{Ser}, the functor $\Def_X$ admits a semiuniversal \footnote{Some authors use the word miniversal instead of semiuniversal.
 We prefer to use the word semiuniversal in order to be coherent with the terminology of the book of Sernesi \cite{Ser}.} formal couple $(R_X,\ov{\X})$, where $R_X$ is a Noetherian complete local $k$-algebra with maximal ideal $\m_{X}$ and residue field $k$ and

 is a formal deformation of $X$ over $R_X$.
 Recall that this means that the morphism of functors

 determined by $\ov{\X}$ is smooth and induces an isomorphism of tangent spaces $T R_X:=(\m_X/\m_X^2)^{\vee}\stackrel{\cong}{\to} T \Def_X$ (see \cite[Sec.
 2.2]{Ser}).
 The formal couple $(R_X,\ov{\X})$ can be also viewed as a flat morphism of formal schemes